vatsalpatel1123/Daily-Expenses-Sharing-Application/README.md

 - **Notifications**: Send email or SMS notifications when new expenses are added.

 - **Debt Settlements**: Introduce a system to track and settle debts between participants.

+## Acknowledgment and Appreciation

+I would like to express my sincere gratitude to Convin.ai for assigning me the task.
+I appreciate the opportunity to work on this assignment, and I am pleased to inform you that I completed it within the given timeframe.

+Thank you for your support and guidance throughout the process!

 ## Contact
 - If you have any questions or suggestions, feel free to reach out: